The shelf life of most loaves of bread is rather short. Upon storage, bread loses desirable texture and taste and get moldy within a couple of days.

 Bread bags made of fully recyclable paper is an economical and eco-friendly option for storing homemade baguettes and other crusty bread.

 A paper bag will keep the crust crispy but the bread will become dry and hard after a day or two.

 A good quality bread storage box will keep your bread fresh and moist for 3-5 days at room temperature.
 Small venting holes allow a little airflow to keep out condensation and discourage mold.
 Bread bins keep your bread and bakery products out of site keeping your kitchen counter neat and tidy.

 Avoid overcrowding a bread storage box, as a lot of bread will increase humidity in the box.

 Bread bins made of wood, bamboo or ceramic/clay are good choices for keeping the inside moist and the crust crispy.

 Wooden Bread Box

-For most people a wooden box a preferable option to extend the life of their bread.
+For most people, a wooden box is a preferable option to extend the life of their bread.
 Wooden bread bins are usually made from durable and lustrous acacia wood.
 The natural look of wood can refresh and beautify your kitchen.

 The biggest con is that wooden bread storage boxes are hard to keep clean properly.
 If bread goes moldy once, you need to wash the box out thoroughly to prevent mold in the future.